Artemis Earrings with Moonstone

 Equal parts feminine and badass warrior, my design for the Artemis earrings and necklaces features a hammered brass curved "bow", with Rainbow Moonstone in line forming the "string".
 The earrings feature oxidized sterling silver chains draped below the bow, mimicking the energy of the movement of a drawn and released bowstring.
 Silver heishi beads move freely along the bow, mimicking the arrow guide.

 Moonstone is said to be a stone for “new beginnings”, as well as inner growth and strength.
 It soothes emotional instability and stress and stabilizes emotions, providing a sense of calmness.
 It also promotes inspiration and enhances intuition and success and good fortune in love and business matters.
-A perfect stone to start out the New Year!

 The width of the "string" of moonstone is 1 3/16" wide, the "bow" is 1 1/4" wide x 1 1/2" tall.
 These hang 4 1/2" from the sterling silver earwires to the bottoms of the silver chains.